Children found safe after man steals SUV in Philadelphia

 Philadelphia police say the incident began at Front and Clearfield streets when a man allegedly jumped into the SUV and took off with the two small children, ages 3 and 4 inside.

-About half a later, the vehicle was found in the 100 block of West Lippincott Street with the kids still inside.
+About a half-hour later, the vehicle was found in the 100 block of West Lippincott Street with the kids still inside.

 A witness said he found the van after hearing the horn and children crying inside.